David Beckham unveils proposal for waterfront Miami soccer stadium

-MIAMI A group led by English football star David Beckham unveiled plans on Monday to build a 25,000-seat football stadium on Miami's waterfront for the Major League Soccer team he will own, but the proposal is already facing some opposition.
+MIAMI, March 24 A group led by English soccer star David Beckham unveiled plans on Monday to build a 25,000-seat soccer stadium on Miami's waterfront for the Major League Soccer team he will own, but the proposal is already facing some opposition.

 The open-air stadium would be built in an area known as PortMiami, which hosts the world's busiest cruise ship terminal.
 Long-term plans for the island port have never included the possibility of being home to a sports arena, port officials have said.